wkguoKBR/Guides/leapfrogai_api_guide.md

 >     ```
 >
 > ***ATTENTION:***
-> It can be a challenging, frustrating, and long-process to setup your environment for proper API deployment.
-There are multiple areas where errors may occur when running commands (specifically at step 3), and the best solution if you're at a big roadblock is to either perform a full clean-up/re-clone the LeapfrogAI repo and start from scratch.
+> There are multiple areas where errors may occur when running commands (specifically at step 3), and the best solution if you're at a big roadblock is to either perform a full clean-up/re-clone the LeapfrogAI repo and start from scratch.

 Run the following commands in order to perform a clean-up or fresh install of your deployments.